underthecurve/underthecurve.github.io/_posts/2017-08-01-twitter-followers.md

 First, I had to get a Twitter API Key by creating an "application" (I called mine 'testing') [here](https://apps.twitter.com/app/new).

 In R, the `twitteR` package makes it easy to get Twitter followers to a data table.
-After entering your API Key, access token etc. it just take a few lines of code:
+After entering your API Key, access token etc. it just takes a few lines of code:

 ```
 setup_twitter_oauth(api_key, api_secret, access_token, access_secret)